mechanicalnull/mechanicalnull.github.io/_posts/2022-01-15-seeing-the-fourth-dimension.md

 groundbreaking way, more of just a reminder of things that are apparent if you stop and think about them.
-Even if a block is "new" or "rare", it doesn't come in on its own; it's more likely to have shared predecessors/successors with previous seeds than cut a new path through uncovered territory.
+Even if a block is "new" or "rare", it doesn't come in on its own; it's more likely to have shared predecessors/successors with previous seeds than cut a new path through completely uncovered territory.
 When functions have loops or get called multiple times, the "path" to a new block may not be clear since block coverage doesn't show order or indicate multiple traversals.